Unlimited PTO: Pros and Cons That Every HR Specialist Should Know

 One of the major cons of implementing an unlimited PTO policy at work is the risk of its abuse by employees.

-No matter how carefully you’ve crafted the terms and conditions, it’s highly likely for the employees to find a loophole and exploit the policy.
+No matter how carefully you've crafted the terms and conditions in your employee handbook, it's highly likely that employees will find a loophole and exploit the policy.

 Workload Disparity